elfry2/kami/README.md

 ## Features
 1. The stable branch of [nvim-mini/mini.deps](https://github.com/nvim-mini/mini.deps) as the plugin manager for a minimal and no-headache experience
-2. Modular and auto-loaded scripting
+2. Modular and auto-loaded scripting; just drop the files in the `scripts` folder
 3. ...

 ## Installation